In this post you are going to learn the secret sauce to picking a trustee and learn of America's most advisor friendly trust companies for 2020.

 Marketing Team at Wealth Advisors Trust Company

 The process of delivering trustee services does not exist in a vacuum.
 The process involves many different parties, acting in an arm's length manner, but in a collaborative process.
 The end result for customer and all referral sources is a natural and easy to use advisor friendly trustee service.
 The role of an innovative and collaborative trust company begins with making trustee services consistent.

 This tree diagram provides an example of experience customers and referral sources should experience with trustee services.
 The internal process to provide this clean and organized result creates another secret sauce question mark.
 The process involves many different parties, communicating differently, at different times, sometimes with different agendas, in different time zones, with different education backgrounds of trust law, accounting and procedures but all with the focus of the customer.
 Whew!
 Advisor friendly trust companies must find a way to make this all natural and easy to use.
 Some use SalesForce as the trust administration backbone.
 They then build many many extra machine learning processes to enhance the experience for the customer and the employees (like us).
 This process never stops evolving and adapting.
 It is fun and exhausting at the same time.

 "Being ranked as one of America's advisor friendly trust companies does not come easily.
 We put a significant amount of thought and energy into the behind the scene actions to create a simple and excellent customer experience.
 Thinking of efficient and innovative trust systems and operations keeps me motivated.
 It is a job, or really a craft, that never stops adapting to people and technology.”

 Jami Kuchenbecker, Senior Trust Administrator at Wealth Advisors Trust Company

 Questions to ask about Process:

-- How many steps are involved on the onboarding of a trust?
-Who many people are involved?
+- How many steps are involved in the onboarding of a trust?
+How many people are involved?